SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ## Getting Started

-All of our Gems are stored at the account level.
-Once you navigate to the Gem listing page you will see all the Prophecy-defined and User Defined Gems.
-You can add a new Gem or modify an existing one.
+Custom Gem logic can be shared with other users within the Team and Organization.
+Navigate to the Gem listing to review Prophecy-defined and User-defined Gems.
+Add a new Gem or modify an existing Gem.
+Specify Gem name, preferred language, and Gem category.
+Paste your code specification at the prompt.
+Click Preview to review the UX.
+Fill in some values and click save to check the Python or Scala code generated.
+When the Gem is ready, Publish!
+The new Custom Gem is available to use in Pipelines!

 After writing your Gem code, you can click `Preview` to see how the Gem UI looks.
 You can fill in some values, and click save to check the Spark code which will be generated for the Gem.
 Finally, just publish the Gems and your Gem is ready to be used in the Pipelines.